quill-lang/quill-v1/compiler_book/src/introduction/keywords.md

 A _location_ is a zero-indexed line number and column number inside a source file.
 An empty file begins at location (0, 0).
 A _range_ is a pair of locations, the beginning and end of the range.
 The end location is _not included_ in the range, so a range starting at (3, 6) containing two characters would have end point (3, 8).
 If some object is _ranged_, there exists a method that produces a range given a reference to that object.
 This is implemented using the `Ranged` trait in the compiler.

-A _source file_ is a `.quill` file, containing Quill source code.
+A _source file_ is a `.ql` file, containing Quill source code.
 Source files may be grouped into directories on disk, which are referred to as _modules_.
-A source file identifier is the combination of a module identifier (a list of module segments, which may be empty) and a file name (which does not include the `.quill` extension, as this is implicit).
-File names do include the file extension if it is not `.quill`; notably the `quill.toml` file at the project root must be fully qualified as such.
+A source file identifier is the combination of a module identifier (a list of module segments, which may be empty) and a file name (which does not include the `.ql` extension, as this is implicit).
+File names do include the file extension if it is not `.ql`; notably the `quill.toml` file at the project root must be fully qualified as such.

 ## Names and Identifiers